Drifty-Labs/drifty-dex/docs/drifty-by-example/ep1-why-drifty.md

 # Drifty By Example | Ep.
 1 — Why Drifty?

+If you have questions after reading this document, please refer to the [FAQ section below](#faq).

 Let's explore _why_ Drifty represents a significant step forward in decentralized finance (DeFi), particularly in how it addresses long-standing challenges for liquidity providers, traders, and token projects.

 ## The Liquidity Challenge in Traditional DEXs